-EXP with is a project I developed during the User Experience Design class at General Assembly in the Summer of 2016.
+EXP with is the prototype of a mobile app that I created during the User Experience Design class at General Assembly in the summer of 2016.
 I created EXP with app to solve the following problems:

 Travelers waste a lot of time looking for things to do and planning an itinerary.

 They also have a problem trusting reviews and recommendations from unknown sources.

 Based on my problem I performed a survey and interviews to find out: who was my audience, the travel apps they use, where and/or whom they get travel tips from, and what’s their travel and social media habits.
 I got survey responses from 45 people and interviewed 4 regular travelers.

 Survey key findings